-The following table sets forth information for the fiscal years ended December 31, 2012, 2011 and 2010 concerning the compensation of the Chief Executive Officer, Chief Accounting Officer and every other person who served as an executive officer of the Company at any time during fiscal 2012 (the "Named Executive Officers").
-Restricted stock units conditionally granted during 2012 will become includable in 2013 compensation if amendments to the 2005 LTIP authorizing such awards are approved by the shareholders at the Annual Meeting.
-(See, Amendment of 2005 Long Term Incentive Plan.)
+The following table sets forth information for the fiscal years ended December 31, 2014, 2013 and 2012 concerning the compensation of the Chief Executive Officer, Chief Accounting Officer and every other person who served as an executive officer of the Company at any time during fiscal 2014 (the "Named Executive Officers").
+Restricted stock units conditionally granted during 2012 are included in 2013 compensation when amendments to the 2005 LTIP authorizing such awards were approved by the shareholders.